bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 : is used very specific by Perplex: It contains the identifier for a **Material Icon** from _Google_.
 To change it, please visit their [website](http://fonts.google.com/icons).
 You can pick any icon there and copy the identifier from the icon font embedding section (It's usually the icon name written in lower letters and with underscores `_` instead of spaces).
 {.dl-loose}

-To place your new page in the coming menu section, you will need to set `parent: demo` in the front matter of {$doc/demo/first.md}.
+To place your new page in the coming menu section, you will need to set `parent: demo` in the front-matter of {$doc/demo/first.md}.
 But we aren’t there yet, because we need to create the demo section first.
 And like every kind of section page in Hugo this will be a list page.

 ### List pages (branch bundles) {#list}